 Truck accidents account for more than 130,000 personal injuries in the United States.
 Because of the sheer weight and size of a truck, it is a lot easier for serious injuries to occur.
 These truck accidents can cause a motorist’s foot to become crushed along with the front of the vehicle during a collision, causing bones to break or become fractured.

 California state laws apply in Los Angeles, and California is a no-fault state when it comes to car crashes.
 Following a collision, all harmed individuals seek financial compensation from the insurance company of the party responsible for causing the accident.
-Before filing a Los Angeles personal injury claim, your lawyer must determine the cause of the collision as well as who the offender is.
+Before filing a Los Angeles personal injury claim, your lawyer must determine the cause of the collision and who the offender is.

 Pure comparative negligence laws may apply when it comes to car accidents.
 According to legislation, even if a plaintiff contributes to their own car crash, they are still awarded compensation for their damages.
 However, the compensation is determined by the percentage of fault attributed to the plaintiff.